 Three special volumes entitled Das Tenorlied were published between 1979 and 1986.

 Series C: Five volumes have appeared to date, as well as a special volume issued by the RISM Zentralredaktion, RISM Bibliothekssigel-Gesamtverzeichnis (RISM Library Sigla, Complete Index).
 Since that time, the index of sigla has been made available through RISM's website as a searchable database, which also contains contact information such as mailing address, website link, and e-mail address.
 From the siglum entry, one can directly access the holdings of a library as indexed in the online catalog.
-Together with the AIBM Publications Committee it has been possible to issue revised versions of volumes II and III,1.
-An agreement has been made with the AIBM working group Access to Music Archives (AMA) to revise the series, which will be edited and published as an online database.
-An interface was created in the new Muscat program and among the data scanned and then corrected by working groups, entries from Denmark were input as a test.
-Members of AMA continue to work on this.
+Together with the IAML Publications Committee it has been made with the IAML project group Access to Music Archives (AMA) to revise the series, which will be edited and published as an online database.

 Series A/II: In this series, manuscripts containing polyphonic music written after 1600 are thoroughly described and cataloged.
 Series A/II is the most comprehensive endeavor that the entire RISM project is undertaking and is its main focus at present.
 Contributors from more than 35 national groups around the world document music manuscripts at their home libraries and archives.
-The national working groups use computers to enter their descriptions and the majority connect directly to the RISM server through the Internet.
-To facilitate this, the cataloging program Kallisto is available from the Zentralredaktion free of charge.
+The national working groups use computers to enter their descriptions and the majority connects directly to the RISM server through the Internet.
+To facilitate this work, the cataloging program Muscat (released in November 2016) is available from the Zentralredaktion free of charge and replaces Kallisto.
 The transmission of digital information reduces the amount of editorial work required and speeds up completion of the project.

-Since the start of the project a total of ca. 945,000 entries have been registered at the RISM Zentralredaktion in Frankfurt.
+Since the start of the project a total of ca. 971,000 entries for series A/II have been registered at the RISM Zentralredaktion in Frankfurt.

-The following groups used Kallisto in 2015 to create new records for works: Austria, Heiligenkreuz: 112 records, Innsbruck: 398 records, Lambach: 622 records, Salzburg:

-1,428 records + 112 records (Mozarteum), Schlägl: 67 records, Vorarlberg: 58 records, Vienna: 665 records (Akademie der Wissenschaften) + 18 records (Michaeliskirche); Belgium: 3 records; Canada: 3 records; Czech Republic, Brno: 221 records, Prague: 2,967 records; Germany, Dresden: 6,222 records, Munich: 8,037 records, partnership with the Staatsbibliothek zu Berlin: 2,539 records; Hungary: 1,606 records; Italy, Rome (DHI): 27 records; Lithuania: 11 records; Mexico: 99 records; Poland, Lublin: 4 records, Opole: 139 records, Warsaw: 1,589 records, Wrocław: 847 records; Russia (Glinka Museum, Moscow): 184 records; Slovakia: 8 records; Slovenia: 55 records; South Korea: 187 records; United Sates: 1,284 records.

-In addition, we received 30 records on paper slips from the Tchaikovsky Conservatory in Moscow.
-2,512 records were entered into Kallisto by the Zentralredaktion from older holdings.
+The following groups used Kallisto during the reporting year to create new records for works: Austria, Heiligenkreuz: 444 records, Innsbruck: 348 records, Lambach: 731 records, Salzburg: 6 records + 11 records (Mozarteum), Schlägl: 93 records, Vienna: 334 records (Akademie der Wissenschaften); Belgium: 16 records; Czech Republic, Brno: 14 records, Prague: 1,599 records; Germany, Dresden: 4,131 records, Munich: 10,159 records, partnership with the Staatsbibliothek zu Berlin: 2.896 records; Lithuania: 4 records; Mexico: 7 records; Poland, Opole: 142 records, Warsaw: 2,283 records, Wrocław: 748 records; Slovakia: 99 records; Slovenia: 96 records; South Korea: 549 records; Sweden: 1 record; United Sates: 1,327 records.
+2,620 records were entered into Kallisto by the Zentralredaktion from older holdings.